 - Official, English (additional): McDonald's, IKEA

-- You can also enter an organization's name in its “native” language or use Latin script (transcribing).
+You can also enter the official name of the organization in its “native” language or using Latin script.

 - Official, Russian: Nike, Qiwi

 - Also known as, Russian (additional): Найк, Киви

 When entering names in additional languages (other than the national language of the country where the organization is located and the organization's native language):

 If the organization officially uses a translated or adapted brand name in the region of presence, it should be indicated as the official name.

 For example, for the Russian Federation: Макдоналдс, Касторама, Вестерн Юнион

 If the organization officially uses the brand name in its native language in the region of presence, it should be specified as the official local name.

 For example, for the Russian Federation: Nike, Dunkin’ Donuts

 For example, when entering names in Russian for an object in Kuwait: